jayoung/pamlWrapper/README.md

 /fh/fast/malik_h/grp/malik_lab_shared/bin/runPAML.pl --codon=3 --omega=3 --clean=1 ACE2_primates_aln1_NT.fa
 ```

-To use a tree file you provide (in newick format), instead of generating a tree from the alignment, use the `--usertree` option.
-I have not (yet) built-in many checks on the user-supplied tree, so if it doesn't work, send me your alignment and tree files and I will troubleshoot.
-One likely problem is that PAML won't run unless the sequence names in your alignment and your tree file match EXACTLY.
-I'm not checking for that at the moment.
+To supply your own tree file (in newick format), rather than generating a tree from the alignment, use the `--usertree` option.
+The script expects that the sequence names match exactly between the alignment and the tree, and won't run PAML unless they do.
+If they don't match, it will provide a few hints on how to make a tree where names match.

 Example:
 ```